Aquatic-terrestrial subsidies: Resource subsidies

 Resource subsidies, in forms of nutrients, matter, or organisms, describe movements of essential resources across habitat boundaries to animals or other consumers.
 These inputs of resources can influence individual growth, species abundance and diversity, community structure, secondary productivity and food web dynamics.
-Allochthonous resources are defined as originating outside of the ecosystem while autochthonous resources are derived within the ecosystem.
-For example, leaf fall into a stream would be an allochthonous resource.

 Resource subsidies supplement the productivity of the recipient consumer, but the consumer has little impact on productivity of the resource.
 As a result, resource subsidies are described as "donor-controlled".
 The flux rate of the subsidy is independent of productivity in the recipient habitat.
 Aquatic-terrestrial resource subsidies are often strongly seasonal.
 Aquatic insect emergence is typically highest during the warm season, while terrestrial leaf fall into aquatic habitats is associated with autumn in temperate biomes.
 The timing of these resource-subsidy pulses is important to how they are used by predators and other consumers, and the impacts on predator-prey dynamics in recipient habitats.
 In some cases, subsidies can destabilize predator-prey dynamics in recipient habitats.
 For example, blooms of algae can increase insect productivity and emergence, resulting in growth of terrestrial predator populations.

 This flooding stream is delivering aquatic subsidies to the surrounding terrestrial area.

 The rate of resource subsidy fluxes is mediated by the permeability of ecotones and modified by physical and biological factors.
 Species interactions within donor habitats and variability in climate can both alter rates of cross-habitat resource fluxes.
 The response of recipient consumers to an influx of resources depends on conditions within the recipient habitat; effects are largest when other resources are scarce within the recipient habitat.
 Flows between terrestrial and stream environments are among the best studied cross-boundary subsidies.